tahoe-lafs/tahoe-lafs/docs/specifications/backends/raic.rst

 or modifying a file, will be equal to the number of chunks in the file.

-If the new mutable share content has fewer chunks than the old content, then the remaining cloud objects for old chunks must be deleted (using one HTTP request each).
-When reading a share, the backend must tolerate the case where these cloud objects have not been deleted successfully.
+If the new mutable share content has fewer chunks than the old content, then the remaining store objects for old chunks must be deleted (using one HTTP request each).
+When reading a share, the backend must tolerate the case where these store objects have not been deleted successfully.

 The last write to a share will be reported as successful only when all corresponding HTTP PUTs and DELETEs have completed successfully.